Dmitrij-Shagojko/bookstore_Shagojko/README.md

 :white_check_mark: ***getCostBookByAuthor***.

 Class **BookService** - this class service for connection UI with DAO.
 This class has the same methods as the class BookController and has its own implemented method - getCostBookByAuthor.

+Class **DataSource** рфы a connection to the '_bookstore_bh.properties_' file, which stores data for connection  to the **bookstore_bh** database.

 Class **Main** - is used to run a console application.